apiato/documentation/_docs/miscellaneous/tests-helpers.md

 $user = $this->getTestingUser();

 $user = $this->getTestingUser([
-    'email'    => 'hello@mail.develop',
+    'email'    => 'hello@mail.test',
     'name'     => 'Hello',
     'password' => 'secret',
 ]);

 ```

 > **NOTE:** Later all the test helper functions will be documented, meanwhile to see all the available functions
 check all the public functions in all the traits in this directory `vendor/apiato/core/Traits/TestsTraits/PhpUnit/*`.

 <a name="faker"></a>